VKCOM/YouTokenToMe/benchmark.md

 ## Speed tests

-`YouTokenToMe` will be compared with [SentencePiece](https://github.com/google/sentencepiece/) and [fastBPE](https://github.com/glample/fastBPE).
-These two algorithms are considered to be fast.
+`YouTokenToMe` will be compared with [Hugging Face](https://github.com/huggingface/tokenizers), [SentencePiece](https://github.com/google/sentencepiece/) and [fastBPE](https://github.com/glample/fastBPE).
+These three algorithms are considered to be fast.

 Data from [Wikipedia](https://linguatools.org/tools/corpora/wikipedia-monolingual-corpora/) was used to evaluate algorithm speed.
 In a similar way to `enwik8` and `enwik9`, the experiments were run on first `10^8` and `10^9` bytes of datasets for English, Russian, Chinese and Japanese.